pgeu/pgeu-system/tools/devsetup/README.txt

 ----------------------------------

 The following dependencies are required for manually rebuilding all the required python modules.
-If using distribution pacakged python modules most of them won't be necessary, but then things usually just work out of the box and no need for this script.
+If using distribution packaged python modules most of them won't be necessary, but then things usually just work out of the box and no need for this script.